pion/webrtc/examples/save-to-disk/README.md

 # save-to-disk
-save-to-disk is a simple application that shows how to record your webcam using Pion WebRTC and save to disk.
+save-to-disk is a simple application that shows how to record your webcam/microphone using Pion WebRTC and save VP8/Opus to disk.

+If you wish to save H264 to disk checkout out [save-to-webm](https://github.com/pion/example-webrtc-applications/tree/master/save-to-webm)

 ## Instructions
 ### Download save-to-disk